Annbot/loopback-example/README.md

 ##Overview

-This README provides a complete reference for all demos related to LoopBack.
+This README provides a complete reference for all demo apps for LoopBack.
 Before starting, make sure you:

-- Verify the demo exists in one of our sections (if it's not in any section, then its not an official demo maintained by us)
-- Verify the demo does not exist in the [deprecated section](deprecated-demos)
 - Familiarize yourself with the [terminology](#terminology) we use in all demos

-We recommend you complete each ["Getting started" tutorial](#getting-started) in the prescribed order.
-After that, feel free to try our any other demo in any order.
+- Complete each ["Getting started" tutorial](#getting-started) in the listed order
+- Try out any other demo in any order

+###Before starting any demo

+Make sure:

+-  The demo is not [deprecated](deprecated-demos)
+-  The demo is listed in this README (otherwise we do not officially maintain it)

 ##Tutorials

-##Getting started
+###Getting started

 >You only have to complete **ONE** tutorial number 2 before moving onto tutorial number 3